ianrtracey/writing/content/blog/i-had-dinner-with-death/index.md

 ---
 title: I had Dinner with Death
 date: "2019-09-17T00:00:00"
-description: "While we cant bring back the ones we’ve lost to alleviate our pain, we can always pay respect to the cosmic tightrope stunt we call life."
+description: "While we can’t bring back the ones we’ve lost to alleviate our pain, we can always pay respect to the cosmic tightrope walk we call life"
 featuredImage: "./header.jpeg"
 ---